WE-Autopilot/red_gym/README.md

 Ensure you have the **F1TENTH simulator** and dependencies installed: detailed instructions can be found [here](https://github.com/WE-Autopilot/f1tenth_gym)

 ## Roadmap
+- [ ] Implement F1-tenth
+- [ ] Automatic car and camera tracking, the car should appear static on f1-tenth (i.e. the top of the car should always be facing north)
+- [ ] Get mouse position on F1-Tenth window
+- [ ] Create vector relating car to mouse position.
+Note: the car
-- [ ] Implement basic MPC for cursor tracking in open space
+- [ ] Create MPC controller module, that uses the MPC logic to
-- [ ] Add collision avoidance
+- [ ] Add collision avoidance (bootleg fallback mechanism)
 - [ ] Optimize control input constraints
 - [ ] Implement lane-following behavior